 The content focus will be viewed through historical and geographic lenses.
-Seventh grade students will understand the relationships and interactions between societies and cultures in both the eastern and western hemispheres.
-United States history will be taught as it intersects with global issues like World Wars I and II and the Cold War.
+Seventh grade students will understand the relationships and interactions between societies and cultures in both the Eastern and Western Hemispheres.
+United States history will be taught as it intersects with global issues.
+History Wars I and H and the Cold War.